 But it didn’t take long for me to realize that a folder on my desktop stuffed with hundreds of Microsoft Word documents was not the best way to organize my practice.

-Over the years I have tried many different tools for EHR, scheduling, meal planning, and accounting.
+Over the years I have tried many different tools for practice management, scheduling, nutrition planning, and accounting.
 Eventually, I landed on a combination of two that have completely changed the game for me: That Clean Life and Practice Better.

 I often get asked how I organize my practice, so I am going to walk you through the exact steps I take when working with clients, and how these two tools have allowed me to take my business to the next level.